wyler0/SpeedCam/README.md

 ## Overview

 SpeedCam is an advanced vehicle speed detection system that utilizes computer vision and machine learning techniques to accurately measure and record vehicle speeds in real-time.
 This system is designed for traffic monitoring, law enforcement, and road safety applications.
+AI wrote more than 90% of the code in this project.

 ## How It Works